 The Red Cross EU Office and Social Services

 The Red Cross EU Office follows European developments related to health and social services in the EU.
-We help our members to build partnerships, develop joint activities, and exchange their experiences and good practices in the social and health care sector.
-In the scope of the Internal Market, EU legislation has substantial impact on service provision, for example with EU laws on public procurement.
+We help our members to build partnerships, develop joint activities, and exchange their experiences and good practices in the health and social care sector.
+In the scope of the Internal Market, EU legislation has substantial impact on service provision, for example with EU rules on public procurement.
 Across the range of EU policies, programmes and practices linked to social services, we advocate the interests of service users, as well as those of service providers.

 For a variety of topics, we have joined forces with likeminded European networks and established Social Services Europe, an EU-level platform voicing the interests of not-for-profit social service providers.
 Together, we provide EU policy and decision makers with insights into the daily practice of delivering social services at the local level, as well as alerting them to developments and challenges faced in the field, such as questions around the financing of social services, or the job creation potential of the health and care sector.